pscohn/sqld/README.md

 generating clauses, into query-building code that builds SQL dynamically based on input.

 ## Design Goals

 - Building queries should look as similar as possible to writing raw SQL, but maintaining the benefit of safety that query builders provide.
 - Provide more safety than typical query builders with checks during code generation that are aware of your schema.
-- Provide minimal, fast generated output that does the minimum necessary to build queries.
+- Provide minimal, fast generated output that is hard to beat for efficiency.

 ## Current Status